engineer-work/engineer-work/README.md

 <details>
 <summary> How to  change this Earth Realm without any competition live happy and peace life?</summary>

+# How to  change this Earth Realm without any competition live happy and peace life?

 This is a profound question.
 The idea of a world with **no competition, where everyone lives happily and peacefully**, has been explored by philosophers, religious traditions, economists, and political thinkers for thousands of years.

 A few principles could move society closer to that vision: